connervieira/Predator/CONFIGURATION.md

     - This setting can be used to globally disable object recognition (Tensorflow and OpenCV).
     - If you're on a platform that doesn't support OpenCV or Tensorflow, then you can set this to 'true' in order to prevent errors while using Predator.
     - Under normal usage, this should be set to `false`, since this will allow Predator to use it's full functionality.
-- `gps_enabled`
-    - This configuration value is used to globally enable and disable Predator's GPS functionality.
-    - If you don't have a GPS connected, or don't want to use location aware features, set this to `false`.
-- `speed_display_unit`
-    - This configuration value determines what units Predator will use to display the current speed.
-    - This value can only be set to the following strings:
-        - "mph" for miles-per-hour
-        - "kph" for kilometers-per-hour
-        - "mps" for meters-per-second
-        - "fps" for feet-per-second
-        - "knot" for knots
 - `modes_enabled`
     - This setting determines whether or not each mode is activated in Predator.
     - When the value for a particular mode is set to `false`, that mode's option will be hidden from the mode selection menu shown to the user when Predator starts, and the auto-start-mode command line arguments won't allow the user to boot Predator directly to that mode.
     - Under normal circumstances, all of these settings should be left as 'true', in order to enable full functionality of Predator, but there may be certain situations in which is useful to block certain modes from starting.
         - This setting is not intended to a be a security feature.
 It's completely trivial to bypass this setting by simply modifying the configuration file directly.
-- `default_license_plate_format`
-    - When this default setting isn't empty, Predator will use it's value as the default license plate format, and will skip the 'license plate format' prompt when running Predator in real-time mode and pre-recorded mode.
-    - The 'license plate format' preference provides Predator with an example of how license plates in your region should work.
-        - For example, license plates in the state of Ohio generally follow the pattern of 3 letters followed by 4 numbers.
-In Ohio, this preference might be set to `AAA0000` to filter out plate guesses that don't match the most common formatting pattern.
-        - This preference only considers the type of each character, not the character itself.
-            - In other words, `AAA0000` and `ABC1234` will function identically.
-            - This also means you can simply enter a random plate from a car located in the region you're scanning in to have a reasonably good chance at matching your region's formatting guidelines for license plates.
-        - It should be noted that some regions will have varying license plate formatting guidelines.
-In this case, setting this preference could inadvertently cause Predator to filter out valid plates.
-            - If you want to skip the preference prompt associated with this setting, but you don't want to supply a license plate format, set this preference to a single space.
-                - Example: `"default_license_plate_format": " "`
-- `alerts_ignore_validation`
-    - This setting determines whether alerts will respect or ignore the plate validation format.
-    - When this setting is set to `true`, if a plate fails the validation test, but matches an alert database plate, the alert will be displayed anyway.
-    - When set to `false`, only plates that have passed the validation test will be checked against the alert database.
-- `alert_databases`
-    - This setting contains the file names all of the alert databases used by Predator.
-        - `license_plates` should be set to (if anything), a JSON source containing a database of license plates that Predator should show heightened alerts for.
-            - If this is a file, the file path should be relative to the root project directory.
-                - For example, if your alert database is in `/home/pi/Data/alerts.json`, and your root project directory is `/home/pi/Data/`, then then the alert database value should simply be set to `alerts.json`, not the the full file path.
-            - If this is set to a remote source, the remote source should be a complete URL.
-                - For example, this might be set to `https://website.tld/alerts.json`

 ## Management Mode Configuration